ahmedwalidahmad-debug/car-type-classification/README.md

 1. Create a feature branch:

-git checkout -b feature/<name>
+git checkout -b feature/<branch-name>

-2. Make your changes, then push:
+2. Push changes:

-git push origin feature/<name>
+git push origin feature/<branch-name>

-3. Open a Pull Request → request review → merge.
+3. Create a Pull Request → Request review → Merge into main.

 ---

 📄 License

-This project is for educational use.
+This project is for educational and academic use.

 ---

 🎥 Demo & Results

-All visual results, confusion matrices, and Grad-CAM samples are in the "results/" folder.
+All visualizations such as confusion matrices & Grad-CAM heatmaps are in the results/ folder.
-A short demo video can be found in "docs/" (if added).
+A short demo video (if added) is inside docs/.

 ---

 👥 Team Members

-Names and responsibilities are listed in TEAM.md.
+Names & responsibilities are included in TEAM.md.